5 FAM 100

 5 FAM 118.1 IT Skills Incentive Program Panel

 The Director, Foreign Service Institute (FSI), selects an FSI senior manager to chair the IT Skills Incentive Program Panel.
-The bureaus of Bureau of Global Talent Management (GTM), Information Resource Management (IRM), a functional and regional bureau, and the U.S. Agency for International Development (USAID) are panel member representatives.
+The bureaus of Bureau of Global Talent Management (GTM), Diplomatic Technology (DT), a functional and regional bureau, and the U.S. Agency for International Development (USAID) are panel member representatives.
 The respective heads of the above bureaus appoint their representatives, except that each functional and regional bureau will appoint one representative on an annual rotational basis when that bureau is scheduled to have a representative on the panel.
 The IT Skills Incentive Program Panel makes policy recommendations to the Senior Advisory Panel.
 The recommendations are not limited to policies, but include other changes such as adding or deleting certifications and/or credentials, and limiting or extending the timeframes of these certifications/credentials.

 5 FAM 118.2 IT Skills Incentive Program Senior Advisory Panel